dottjt/LearningSchedule/README.md

 # Updates

+**21-05-17**: So I thought I'd be a responsibile adult and begin planning things for when I believe the application will be production ready.
+And quite frankly, the list of things I need to do absolutely terrifies me, however I also need to focus on how far I've actually come with this thing, and remind myself that a late-2017 release is what I should be aimming for, and is totally realistic.
+Here is what I've come up with:

+Register new user:

+- Create three user summaries when new user is created.
+- Email//password validation.
+- Captcha for sign up.
+- Figure out express dynamic static routes.
+- Pre-use a particular avatar.
+Picture of a plant.
+Five pictures.
+- Send email to confirm user. (also need to utilise express flash to make it show on the signup page.

+Application:

+- Application doesn’t appear until everything loads.
+- Schedule URL issue: Popup where you have to provide a title first. (need validation for this as well.
+- Have schedules/updates/tags appear in a consistent order.
+- Ability to upload an avatar.
+File uploads in general.
+- General validation for certain input elements.
+- Character limits on EVERYTHING.
+Except perhaps links (or make it very big).
+- Input column and row restrictions for input elements.

+- Create a profile menu page. aka learningschedule.com/juliusreade/profile
+    - It should allow you to:
+        - Change your username.
+        - Change your email.
+        - Delete your account.

+- Application Profile Menu:
+    - Profile Settings
+    - Published Schedules
+    - Logout

+Website:

+- Hamburger menu with
+    - Login Link
+    - SignUp Link
+    - FAQ

+- Login Page
+- Sign up Page
+- 404 Page
+- Blog/News
+// Should I just use a static site generator?
+Probably, except I need to use express templates ugh.
+Hexo perhaps.

+Application extra (aka v2.0):

+- Ability to change social media icon links.
+- Ability to utilise images in updates.
+- Ability to send your update as a social media
+- implement a seperate update tags store.
+- Move Logout from next to the logo, to next to add schedule
+- Admin access.
+- Ability to sign in via social media.

+Plz kill me.

 **20-05-17**: Perfect.
 Perfect.
 Perfect.
 Alterated a lot of the styling and it looks mint.
 The homepage is absolutely GORGEOUS.
 Like seriously, incredible.
 I want to eat off it.
 I think the styling is 90% there.
 Now I need to work on some user authentication things, in particular making the app work with no data, as well as improving the registering process.
 Grind it, baby.

 ![alt tag](https://github.com/dottjt/LearningSchedule/blob/master/docs/header%20v7.png)